louis-kiyus/neat-tools/m3u8_to_mp4-converter/README.md

 ### Example command
 `bash download_videos.sh -i 38 -d ./additional\ videos/`

-This command will create file names that start from `38. ` and will place all the output videos into a directory called `addition videos` that is located in the current directory.
+This command will create file names that start from `38. ` and will place all the output videos into a directory called `additional videos` that is located in the current directory.